 Afua Hirsch is a former barrister, award-winning journalist, broadcaster and human rights campaigner.
-She regularly writes for the Guardian and Observer newspapers, hosts corporate awards ceremonies and conferences, and delivers keynote speeches on diversity and inclusion, social justice, identity, unconscious bias and the media.
+She regularly writes for the Guardian and Observer newspapers, hosts corporate seminars and plenary sessions, speaks at conferences, and delivers keynote speeches on diversity and inclusion, social justice, anti-racism, identity, unconscious bias and the media.

 She was raised in Wimbledon, a testing ground for her observations about the divisions in modern Britain; London is one of the most diverse cities in the world, yet the privileged, hillside enclave, where Afua grew up was almost exclusively white.